pepo69/hello-world/README.md

 # hello-world
-my first real experience with github
+my first real experience with github.

-Trying to follow the guide
+Trying to follow the guide.